Hanged by a kangaroo court: Mahua Moitra on her expulsion from Lok Sabha | Politics

 The Ethics Committee of Lok Sabha had recommended her expulsion in the ''cash-for-query'' case.

+Flanked by leaders of the opposition bloc INDIA who staged a walkout from the House, including former Congress presidents Sonia Gandhi and Rahul Gandhi, Moitra read out a speech that she said was intended to be placed on the floor of the House.
+Moitra was not allowed to speak in the Lok Sabha during a discussion on the Ethics Committee report, citing precedents.

+''The 17th Lok Sabha has indeed been historic, it is the House which saw the passage of women's reservation rescheduling bill, but it has presided over the most tenacious witch-hunt of one of 78 women MPs, a first-timer, a single woman with no political lineage, from a far-flung constituency on the Bangladesh border,'' Moitra said.

-The report was tabled in the House Friday noon.
+The Ethics Committee report was tabled in the House Friday noon.
 Later the government moved a motion seeking her expulsion from the House, saying her continuation as an MP has become ''untenable''.

+''This Lok Sabha has also seen the weaponization of a parliamentary committee,'' she said.

+''This report has broken every rule in the book.
+In essence you are finding me guilty of breaking a code of ethics that does not exist.
+Committee is punishing me for engaging in a practice that is routine, accepted and encouraged in the House,'' she said.

-She said one of the two complainants was her estranged partner with a mala fide intention.
-She said he masqueraded as a common citizen before the ethics panel.
+She said one of the two complainants was her estranged partner with a mala fide intention who ''masqueraded'' as a common citizen before the ethics panel.

+''The findings are based solely on the written testimonies of two private citizens whose versions contradict each other in material terms, none of whom I was allowed to cross-examine,'' she said.

+She said the two testimonies that have been used to ''hang'' her are polar opposite. ''The complainant says I accepted cash and consideration from a businessman to ask questions in furtherance of his commercial interests.
+But the businessman's suo motu affidavit says I pressured him to upload questions to further my agenda,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)